 According to the latest RAJAR figures, though, the stations to buck the trend include the two Radio Forth stations and the two Northsound ones.
 ForthOne commanded a 12.9 per cent share of its available audience – up from 12.4 per cent the previous quarter – while Forth2’s audience share was up from 3.4 per cent in Q1 to 4.2 per cent the next.

 Meanwhile, Northsound One’s percentage share of its available audience increased from 18.9 in Q1 to 20.4 in Q2, while Northsound Two’s percentage share rose from 6.5 to 7.5 over the quarters.

-However, programme director, Mike Graham, at speech-only station, talk107, will be disappointed, if not devastated, that a recent marketing campaign and impressive presenter appointments are not being wholly reflected in the figures.
+However, programme director, Mike Graham, at speech-only station, talk107, will be disappointed that a recent marketing campaign and impressive presenter appointments are not being wholly reflected in the figures.

 Its share of its listening audience – in Edinburgh, Fife and Lothians – is down from 1.2 per cent in Q1 to 0.8 this last one.
 A crumb of comfort is that, compared to this time last year, its reach – when someone tunes in for at least five minutes a week – is up 62 per cent.

 Elsewhere, GMG’s Real Radio Scotland was celebrating what it describes as “spectacular” year-on-year increase of 48,000 listeners – up to a record 771,000 – with the average listener now tuning in for 11.9 hours each per week.
 Market share has gone up to 18.6 per cent of the total listening audience – another all time best for the station.